halef/freeswitch-setup/README.md

 settings.
 In other tools, choose an equivalent networking option.

 ## Installation
-Copy the `install.sh` script onto the machine and run:
+Copy or clone this repository onto the machine and run:
 ```bash
 sudo bash install.sh
 ```